elastic/cloud-on-k8s/docs/snapshots.md

               secretName: elasticsearch-sample-elastic-user
 ```

-Then apply it to the kubernetes cluster:
+Then apply it to the Kubernetes cluster:

 ```
 kubectl apply -f snapshotter.yml